thefonseca/llms/README.md

 # LLMs

-This is a tool to evaluate of large language models on diverse tasks.
+This is a tool to evaluate of large language models on NLP tasks.
 It implements a common API for traditional encoder-decoder and prompt-based large language models, as well as APIs such as OpenAI and Cohere.

 Currently, these functionalities are available:
 - Prompting and truncation logic